sjsjcezar/TikTik-GameDev2/README.md

 ## 🎯 Goals and Objectives

 - ✅ **Accept All Possible Guests:** Shelter as many true survivors as you can.
-- 🔪 **Identify All Aswangs:** Catch and eliminate aswangs using deduction and logic.
+- 🔪 **Identify All Aswangs:** Do not let any aswangs into your house!
+Yer gut feeling is your ally.
-- 🌘 **Survive Until Night 5:** Balance trust, fear, and resource management to live through the nightmare.
+- 🌘 **Survive Until Night 5:** Balance trust, fear, and energy management to live through the nightmare.

 ---